Phrases

 Phrase vs. Clause

-A phrase does not contain a subject and verb and cannot convey a complete idea or meaning.
-A clause, however, does contain a subject and verb, and it can convey a complete idea.
+As mentioned in the definition of verb phrase, a phrase does not contain a subject.
+A clause, however, does contain a subject and it can convey a complete idea.

 Phrases can never stand on their own as sentences, while clauses can be complete sentences (independent clauses) or part of a sentence (dependent clauses).
 Let's take a look at some examples: